abhijithvijayan/WhatsApp-IP-logger/README.md

 Website on Browser
 ![site](.assets/site.png?raw=true "site")

-- WhatsApp is not planning on fixing this bug any time soon
-- To avoid such instances, use a trusted VPN service always
+- To avoid such instances, use a trusted VPN service always when visiting unknown websites